-- D2.1 The Auditor shall select a random sample from a list of the third-party collection agency's clients during the dates of the Audit Period to verify compliance with this Standard and document their findings in the report. - (D3) Client Inquiries.
+(D3) Client Inquiries.
 A third-party collection agency shall ensure that its clients can reasonably communicate with the agency during business hours on any of their accounts being managed by the agency.
 An agency shall respond to client inquiries within five (5) business days, or such shorter period agreed to between the parties, from receipt of the inquiry.

 - D3.1 The Auditor shall obtain documentation from the third-party collection agency that describes the process established by the agency to conform to this Standard, determine if the process is reasonable to ensure a timely response, verify the process was followed within the dates of the Audit Period, and document their findings in the report. - D3.2 To determine if clients can reasonably communicate with the third-party collection agency during business hours, the Auditor shall randomly select a different day and time to contact the agency's Chief Compliance Officer using the telephone number published on the RMAI website and the agency's client account manager using the telephone number provided to clients.
 If voice mail is available, the Auditor shall leave a message with the nature of the call and requesting an immediate response.
 The Auditor shall document their findings in the report. - (D4) Consumer & Regulatory Complaints.
-A third-party collection agency shall transmit to a client within five (5) business days, or such shorter period agreed to between the parties, copies of any written complaints, subpoenas, or civil investigative demands (CIDs) received by the agency on one of the client's accounts, including complaints filed with the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general.
+A third-party collection agency shall transmit to a client within-five three (53) business days, or such shorter period agreed to between the parties, copies of any written complaints, subpoenas, or nonconfidential civil investigative demands (CIDs) received by the agency on one of the client's accounts, including complaints filed with the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general.
+Generalized CIDs, that do not relate to a specific client, are exempt from this requirement.

-D4.1 The Auditor shall obtain documentation from the third-party collection agency that describes the process established by the agency to conform to this Standard, determine if the process is reasonable to ensure a timely response, verify the process was followed within the dates of the Audit Period, and document their findings in the report.
+- D4.1 The Auditor shall obtain documentation from the third-party collection agency that describes the process established by the agency to conform to this Standard, determine if the process is reasonable to ensure a timely response, verify the process was followed within the dates of the Audit Period, and document their findings in the report. - D4.2 If the Auditor identifies Complaints as coming from the CFPB's Consumer Complaint System, the Auditor shall inquire if the third-party agency generally responds to such complaints under the agency's name or if the complaints are transferred administratively in the CFPB's system to the client's name with the response being filed by the client.
+The response to this question is for informational purposes only.

-- D4.2 If the Auditor identifies Complaints as coming from the CFPB's Consumer Complaint System, the Auditor shall inquire if the third-party agency generally responds to such complaints under the agency's name or if the complaints are transferred administratively in the CFPB's system to the client's name with the response being filed by the client.
-The response to this question is for informational purposes only. - (D5) Cessation of Collections.
+(D5) Cessation of Collections.
 A third-party collection agency shall cease collection activity on any or all of a client's accounts upon written notice from the client, provided that this may be further defined pursuant to an agreement between the parties.